retaildevcrews/pib-gitops/README.md

 ## Action not running

 - If your action is not running within 10-15 seconds
   - Verify that the Action is enabled
+  - If the action fails, verify that the token has read and write access

 ## Check deployment